 The FCH Lab Broker

-Note: Your virtual machine will contain all the proper lab resources to complete your course work.
+Note: Your Sandbox Client (virtual machine) will contain all the proper lab resources to complete your course work.

 What is the FCH Lab Broker?

-Located in the Virtual Lab environment (your Workspace), the FCH Lab Broker is an application that allows you to access the lab virtual machines (VMs) needed for your course(s).
+Located in the FCH Lab environment (virtual desktop), the FCH Lab Broker is an application that allows you to access your Sandbox Client (virtual machines) needed for your course(s).